SedaiEngineering/terraform-provider-sedai/docs/index.md

 page_title: "sedai Provider"
 subcategory: ""
 description: |-
-    Sedai provider is used handle the lifecycle of resources like Sedai account and Sedai monitoring provider
+    Sedai provider is used handle the lifecycle of sedai resources like Sedai account and Sedai monitoring provider
 ---

 # Sedai Provider